 Access to Jarrangbarnmi (Koolpin) gorge is restricted, and you must have a permit, whether it's for a day trip or for overnight camping.
 A limit of 40 people are allowed to use the area at any one time and the area is open to both independent travellers and tour operators.

 A park pass is required to enter the park.
-Save time on your holiday and purchase your Kakadu park pass online before you leave.
+Save time and purchase your Kakadu park pass online before you leave home.